AGEugenio/Coconut_Web_App/README.md

-# Coconut_Web_App
+# Web_App

-I developed a web application as part of my previous project and it was based on my previous project design, Coconut Maturity Checker.
+This is a backup of files in the web application I developed as part of my previous project in one of my subjects.

+This was based on my previous project design, Coconut Maturity Checker.
 Initiated as a requisite for one of my subjects, this endeavor provided an invaluable learning experience.
-Although I couldn't complete the entire functionality due to changes in my project team and design topic, the process enriched my understanding of various technologies.
+Although I couldn't complete the entire functionality due to some circumstance, the process enriched my understanding of various technologies.
 Throughout this project, I expanded my knowledge in:
 	<br>-Python, HTML, and CSS
 	<br>-Flask
 	<br>-MongoDB